Vision-CAIR/MiniGPT-4/dataset/README_2_STAGE.md

 ```

 Put the folder to any path you want.
-Then, set up the dataset path in the dataset config file
+Then, set up the absolute dataset path in the dataset config file
 [here](../minigpt4/configs/datasets/cc_sbu/align.yaml#L5) at Line 5.